The performance report for this financial year is divided into two key sections:

-These deliverables are monitored and assessed by reference to the performance measures, the results of which are included in the following sections.
+The three deliverables are assessed by reference to the performance measures, the results of which are shown in the sections that follow.

 Deliverable 1 — Effective handling of tax administration complaints

-The effectiveness of the IGT’s tax complaints handling function was assessed against the following five performance measures:
+The IGT's performance in maintaining an effective complaints handling function for this financial year was assessed against five performance measures, being:

-- the number of complaints received compared to complaints completed;
+- the number of complaints received compared to complaints actioned;

-- feedback received from stakeholders about the IGT’s complaints handling function;
+- feedback provided by stakeholders about the IGT's complaints handling function;

 - feedback from the ATO and the TPB about the IGT's complaints handling function;